Tripp Eisen: Face Without Fear (2019)

 In April 2019, Eisen announced a new project named Face Without Fear through a short promo video.
 The group features Ken "Mantis" Hoyt (Crushpile) on vocals, TJ Cooke (Methodical) on drums, Dante on rhythm guitar, and Nick Sledge on bass.
 The band released "Deliverance", their first single, in June 2019.
 FWF played their live debut in August at Newark's QXT, New Jersey, in August 2019.
 The band released their second single, "My Parasite", in March 2020 and performed their first livestream event in June 2020.

+Roughhouse (2016-present)

+Roughhouse is an American glam metal band founded as Teeze in 1983.
+The current members of the band are vocalist Luis Rivera, guitarists Tripp Eisen (known at the time as Rex Eisen) and Gregg Malack, bassist Dave Weakley, and drummer Mike Natalini.
+In 1991, the band broke up and reunited for some shows in 1992, 1993, and 2002.

+On October 15, 2016, Roughhouse performed their first show in 14 years at the Whiskey Tango in Philadelphia, PA.
+This was followed with more shows in 2017 and an upcoming spot at the NY glam metal fest in Brooklyn, NY on June 27, 2026.

 Legal issues

 While a member of Static-X, Eisen was arrested on February 10, 2005, on a felony charge of statutory sexual contact with a minor in Orange County, California.
 He was released on bail after only a few hours in custody.
 Just two weeks later, on February 24, 2005, Eisen was arrested on a previous charge in California by New Jersey detectives, ultimately being convicted of the charge "luring with a motor vehicle".

 Upon hearing of the arrests, Static-X replaced Eisen with the original guitarist Koichi Fukuda (whom Eisen had replaced after Fukuda left the band in 2000).
 On June 24, 2005, Eisen pleaded guilty to the charges in California and was sentenced to a year in state prison.
 He was released later that year and due for an October 7, 2005 arraignment in New Jersey on the February 24 charges.

 Eisen was back in jail on December 10, 2008, following a parole violation.
 He was released on October 19, 2009.

 On February 23, 2017, Eisen gave his first interview in more than a decade.
 In an interview with Totally Driven Radio, he spoke about his arrest and subsequent release from prison:

 There were two cases [involving two separate girls].
 I had to deal with both things.
 And I got through it. [...]
 People can...
 It's been out there.
 It's been so long ago.
 That's why it's kind of hard to talk about it.
 But I'm here, I'm alive, I'm well, I survived it, and the fact that...
 It was difficult. [...]
 Horrible judgment.
 What happened to me was really bad judgment, terrible mistakes that I made, and I paid a price for 'em.